 - What changed and why it mattersAsk the user which month and year they want to analyze if not specified.

-# Get all non-merge commits for the month
+# Get all non-merge commits that actually landed on main during the month

 # Get commits excluding dependency updates